Code-Institute-Submissions/MoniPar-the-visensemble/README.md

 ## Manual Testing

 The website was manually tested on Chrome, Edge, Brave, Firefox and Safari browsers at different screen sizes as well as on iPhone 6S, Samsung Galaxy S10 Plus, iPhone XS max, iPad Air,Laptop 1280px and Standard HD Screen 1920 x 1080.
 Responsiveness and functionality worked as expected on all except iPad Air which ran on iOS 12.5.5.
 The WebP images were not rendering.
-FIX THIS!!!
+Please refer to [Images not rendering on old browsers](#images-not-rendering-on-old-browsers) section under [Bugs](#bugs) for my solution to this.

+Manual Testing with older browsers also showed that the :is() pseudo class selector was not yet supported and thus was removed from the stylesheet and reverted back to the long format.

 Functionality was also tested with keyboard navigation and screen reading technology.
 These work as intended, except for the 'read more button' on the [About Us Section](#the-about-us-section), [The Flip Card](#the-flip-card-our-conductor) and [The Contact Form](#contact-form).
 Please refer to the next section for details or click on the links above.